 In a large longitudinal study of a cohort of students in grade 7 and then again in grade 8, along with their teachers, researchers found that there was a positive correlation between student enjoyment and teacher enjoyment.
 What was even more interesting was that teachers who reported enjoying teaching were more likely to be identified as enthusiastic by their students leading the researchers to suggest that teacher enthusiasm had a mediating effect on student enjoyment.

 More recently, Frenzel and her colleagues have found that enthusiasm and enjoyment are in fact, reciprocal.
 That is:

 … and, well, you can see the pattern.

-While this might all sound a little ‘touchy-feely’, or one giant ‘love in’, go back to the start of this journey for a minute.
-While the focus for this last little bit has been on enthusiasm and enjoyment, remember that these positive academic emotions have a positive effect on academic performance.
+Being excited about your first day of class can improve your students’ marks at the end of the semester.
+While this might sound ‘touchy-feely’, go back to the start of this journey for a minute.
+The focus for this last little bit has been on enthusiasm and enjoyment.
+But remember that these positive emotions have a positive effect on academic performance.

 Enthusiastic teachers produce high performing students

-So, what does that mean for your first day, and for your law or legal studies students’ first day?
+Being excited about your first day of class can improve your students’ marks.
+So, what does that mean for your first day, and for your law students’ first day?

-Coming back to this idea about enthusiasm, what do you think it’s doing to your law or legal studies students’ assessment of yours?
+What do you think it’s doing to your law or legal studies students’ assessment of your enthusiasm?

 But before you leap into the comments and stress the importance of reading the syllabus, no one is suggesting that you avoid the syllabus entirely.